Ma-Ko-dev/100DaysOfCode/README.md

 - [Day 88](https://github.com/Ma-Ko-dev/MaCron) - Added the functionality for all buttons and added a theme picker for dark and light mode. ✔
 - [Day 89](https://github.com/Ma-Ko-dev/MaCron) - Added first version of minimalize to the Tray.
 Also important: The Core features are done.
 The Program will now run scripts on a schedule. ✔
 - [Day 90](https://github.com/Ma-Ko-dev/MaCron) - Cleaned up the code a bit, added some documentation, fixed the tray icon, switched the logging back to filemode. ✔
+- [Day 91](https://github.com/Ma-Ko-dev/MaCron) - Added more logging, changed how scripts are called and added 2 semi useful testscripts now.
+Have to figure out how to handle non-builtin modules tomorrow ✔